microconfig/microconfig/README.md

 * ${...@group}
 * ${...@order}

-Note, if you use these special placeholders with  ${this@...} they value will be context dependent.
+Note, if you use special placeholders with ${this@...} than value will be context dependent.
 Lets's apply ${...@name}.

 Initial: